 We've received several emails from purchasers of Microwave Cooking for One, looking for the CorningWare 1-pint and 1½-pint Menu-ettes.
 Alas, CorningWare no longer manufacturers this line.
-However, they do manufacture the CorningWare Pop-Ins line, which are the same size and can easily be substituted.
+However, they do manufacture the CorningWare French White line that includes small casseroles, which are the same size and can easily be substituted.
 It is size and shape that matter, not the name of the dish to be used.
 Remembering our basic conversions, 1 pint is equal to 16 ounces, so 1½ pints would be equivalent to 24 ounces.
-CorningWare manufactures both a 16-ounce Pop-In, and a 24-ounce Pop-In.
-For additional information on finding Menu-ettes at this site, CLICK HERE.
+CorningWare manufactures both a 16-ounce and a 24-ounce round casserole.
+For actual exactly the items described in the book you can Locate Menu-ettes here.

 Clean Up is a Breeze

 To clean any food encrusted on ceramic or glass utensils, put a small amount of dishwasher detergent in the utensil, add hot water, and allow to soak for half an hour.
 The utensil will rinse clean, and your kitchen cleanup time will be reduced considerably.

 One of the wonderful features of microwave cooking is that you can cook in the utensil you are going to serve in.
 Isn't it wonderful that so many popular lines of dinnerware, are also microwave-safe.
 When you want a quick bowl of oatmeal, why not cook it right in the bowl you're going to eat it out of?
 Why scrub pots and pans when you don't have to?
 We feature a lot of options in our Dinnerware section.